alphagov/government-service-design-manual/guides-and-toolkits/user-research/introductiontouserresearch.md

 status: draft
 ---

 This guidance is aimed to provide a broad overview of the types of methods and techniques that are available to conduct user research.
-More detailed guidance on each of these techniques is available in the DbD standard tool.
+More detailed guidance on each of these techniques is available in the manual.

 ##Guidance